doublesecretagency/craft-notifier/docs/events/manual-sending.md

 ## Permissions

-Manually sending a notification requires the **Send manual notifications** [permission](/getting-started/permissions).
+Manually sending notifications is only possible for users with the [Send manual notifications](/getting-started/permissions) permission enabled.

-It is separate from saving and testing, so you can let trusted users send notifications without also granting them the ability to edit notification configurations.

 ## Twig variables

-Almost all [special variables](/messages/variables) are available in the message body, exactly as they are for automatic events.
+Almost all [special variables](/messages/variables/) are available in the message body, exactly as they are for automatic events.

 :::tip No `original`
 Because a manual send is not a save, there is no "before" state.
 The `original` variable will be `null`.